 Sun-Drying Zucchini the Sicilian Way Photo by Holly A. Heyser Well, if it’s summer, it is zucchini time.
 Backyard gardeners everywhere are sneaking around, laying baseball-bat-sized zukes on people’s doorsteps, ringing the doorbell and dashing off into the night.
 OK, maybe not.
+But this is my favorite way to deal with a huge surplus of zucchini.
 It’s zucchini time in California.
 I pickled some zucchini last year and they were good, but not as good as cucumber pickles.
 I’d read somewhere that the Southern Italians sun-dried their zucchini to keep them through the year.
 But, try as I might, I could find no recipe or method for sun-drying zucchini anywhere on the web, or in my not insubstantial cookbook library.
 I began by slicing the squash into disks.
 I let this sit an hour.
 How to dry them?
 A perfect place to do the drying is a hot, dry garage.
 Could I have dried them all the way?
 If you want to preserve them, do this: Salt the whole hour, press the zucchini gently with a cloth towel.
-I prefer to just cook my dried zucchini as the Sicilians do: In olive oil, with mint and chiles.
+Sicilian Sun-Dried Zucchini

 March 2012 Minimum 3 gallons per person per day for 3 days (72 hours).
 Then store as much as you can.
 Water Storage Commercially bottled water in PETE (or PET) plastic containers may be purchased.
 Follow the container’s “best if used by” dates as a rotation guideline.
+Avoid plastic containers that are not PETE plastic.
 If you choose to package water yourself, consider the following guidelines: Containers Use only food-grade containers.
 Clean, sanitize, and thoroughly rinse all containers prior to use.
 Do not use plastic milk jugs, because they do not seal well and tend to become brittle over time.
 Do not use containers previously used to store non-food products.
 Water Pretreatment Water from a chlorinated municipal water supply does not need further treatment when stored in clean, food-grade containers.
 Non-chlorinated water should be treated with bleach.
 Storage Containers should be emptied and refilled regularly.
 Store water only where potential leakage would not damage your home or apartment.
-Protect stored water from light and heat.
-Water Purification

 10 Great Uses for Media Crema .
 All rights reserved.
 After writing about how to make your own sour cream from Media Crema, I’ve had a couple people ask what else it’s good for.
 Lots of recipes!
 If you’re not familiar with Media Crema, it’s basically half-and-half or light cream that comes in a can (see a picture of the can below).
+You’ll find it in the Latin foods aisle of most grocery stores, or in a Mexican grocery.
 I’ve never seen it in little boxes in US, but that’s often how we bought it in Mexico — and one box or can holds just about 1 cup (it varies slightly by manufacturer).
 The great thing is that it lasts 6 months to a year without refrigeration.
 I used Media Crema in lots of different dishes.
 Make your own sour cream — see my video of how easy it is!
 The only bad side to Media Crema is the fat and calories — yep, unfortunately, it IS just like using cream.
 So, have you tried Media Crema?